-Earth Science is a field-based, interdisciplinary science that uses the principles of chemistry, physics, biology and mathematics to 1) understand the origins and evolution of natural features such as mountains, rocks, lakes, air, oceans, weather, flora, and fauna; 2) understand the scientific basis of important environmental issues such as surface and groundwater contamination, global climate change, and the interactions of life, including its origins, with earth processes; and 3) assess, find, and extract natural resources such as groundwater, petroleum, and ores.
+Earth Science is an interdisciplinary science that uses the principles of chemistry, physics, biology and mathematics to 1) understand the origins and evolution of natural features such as mountains, rocks, lakes, air, oceans, weather, flora, and fauna; 2) understand the scientific basis of important environmental issues such as surface and groundwater contamination, global climate change, and the interactions of life, including its origins, with earth processes; and 3) assess, find, and extract natural resources such as groundwater, petroleum, and ores.
+Earth Scientists often (but not always) work in the field, but also make extensive use of laboratory analytic and computational techniques.

-The core of the Earth Sciences degree is our off-campus field program, the Stretch, usually taken during the fall term of the junior year.
+A key feature (but not a requirement) of the Earth Sciences degree is our off-campus field program, the Stretch, usually taken during the fall term of the junior year.
 The Stretch is made up of a series of segments, each taught by a different professor in a different location.
 Topics covered include geologic structures and landforms, river and lake processes, volcanism, geochemistry of environmentally fragile ecosystems, glacial processes, and the geological origins of western North America.
 These segments currently take place in the Canadian Rockies, Wyoming, Montana, Utah, Nevada, California, and Arizona.

 There are two majors in earth sciences: one in environmental earth sciences and one in earth sciences.
 The prerequisites for the two majors are the same, but the courses recommended for the majors differ slightly.
-Students interested in modified majors, minors, or in interdisciplinary studies such as geophysics, geochemistry, oceanography, or environmental sciences, can shape their course of study according to their interests, and are encouraged to consult the Earth Sciences chair or undergraduate advisor.
+Students interested in modified majors, minors, or in interdisciplinary studies such as geophysics, geochemistry, oceanography, or environmental sciences, can shape their course of study according to their interests, and are encouraged to consult the Earth Sciences undergraduate advisor.

-Prerequisites for the earth sciences or environmental earth sciences major include one of the introductory courses (Earth Sciences 1-9 exclusive of 7), Chemistry 5 (or CHEM 11), and any one of the following taken at Dartmouth: Math 3, 8, 9, 11, 12, 13, 14, 23, or 46.
-Earth Sciences 40, offered during the summer term, is a prerequisite for the off-campus field program in earth sciences, which is required for the major.
+Prerequisites for the Earth Sciences or Environmental Earth Sciences major include one of the introductory courses (Earth Sciences 1-9 exclusive of 7), Chemistry 5 (or CHEM 11), and any one of the following taken at Dartmouth: Math 3, 8, 9, 11, 12, 13, 14, 23, or 46.
+Earth Sciences 40, offered during the summer term, is a prerequisite for the off-campus field program in earth sciences.